tlswg/tls13-spec/draft-ietf-tls-tls13.md

-In the Key Exchange phase, the client sends the ClientHello ({{client-hello}}) message, which contains a random nonce (ClientHello.random), its offered protocol version, cipher suite, and extensions, and in general either one or more Diffie-Hellman key shares (in the "key_share" extension {{key-share}}), one or more pre-shared key labels (in the "pre_shared_key" extension {{pre-shared-key-extension}}), or both.
+In the Key Exchange phase, the client sends the ClientHello ({{client-hello}}) message, which contains a random nonce (ClientHello.random), its offered protocol version, a list of symmetric ciphers, some set of Diffie-Hellman key shares (in the "key_share" extension {{key-share}}), one or more pre-shared key labels (in the "pre_shared_key" extension {{pre-shared-key-extension}}), or both, and some extensions.

 The server processes the ClientHello and determines the appropriate cryptographic parameters for the connection.
 It then responds with its own ServerHello which indicates the negotiated connection parameters. [{{server-hello}}].
 The combination of the ClientHello and the ServerHello determines the shared keys.
-If either a pure (EC)DHE or (EC)DHE-PSK cipher suite is in use, then the ServerHello will contain a "key_share" extension with the server's ephemeral Diffie-Hellman share which MUST be in the same group as one of the client's shares.
-If a pure PSK or an (EC)DHE-PSK cipher suite is negotiated, then the ServerHello will contain a "pre_shared_key" extension indicating which of the client's offered PSKs was selected.
+If pure (EC)DHE or (EC)DHE-PSK key establishment is in use, then the ServerHello will contain a "key_share" extension with the server's ephemeral Diffie-Hellman share which MUST be in the same group as one of the client's shares.
+If pure PSK or (EC)DHE-PSK key establishment is in use, then the ServerHello will contain a "pre_shared_key" extension indicating which of the client's offered PSKs was selected.

 The server then sends two messages to establish the Server Parameters: